 Action research does not limit itself to a logocentric realm, but engages with the continuum of social ideation and production.
-Critically, it can be a domain where "research, politics and aesthetics are interwoven."162 Here, art is understood as a social practice engaged in the world within which subjects find themselves, and in which they seek to intervene.163 164 In our case, family
+Critically, it can be a domain where "research, politics and aesthetics are interwoven."
+Here, art is understood as a social practice engaged in the world within which subjects find themselves, and in which they seek to intervene.
+163 164 In our case, family narratives and visual modalities cohere into applied research - concerned not only with absence and loss, but also with advocacy and voice.

-Stories and illustrations can convey something profound and seek to humanise, while delivering messages for policy change.^{165 166} Below, we share the words of seven families who engage in activism in partnership with La Terre Pour Tous.
+Stories and illustrations can convey something profound and seek to humanise, while delivering messages for policy change.
+165 166 Below, we share the words of seven families who engage in activism in partnership with La Terre Pour Tous.
 Family narratives often share intimate moments about their children's journey: The night before they leave; how departure was planned for some, and experienced as eloping by others; how communication channels open to facilitate smuggling; and how communication channels break down into a deafening silence once Italy is reached, or not.